ghas-lab-templates/exercises/module-1.md

  </details>

-5. The page will redirected to the `Configurations` page.
+5. The page will be redirected to the `Configurations` page.
 Click on the `Apply to` dropdown and select `All repositories`.
-There will be a prompt for confirmation, select `Apply`.
+There will be a prompt for confirmation; select `Apply`.

 <details>
   <summary>Animated Guide</summary>